ljk233/study/docs/M250/Theory/03_messages.md

 **Message answer**
 : A message answer is an object's reply to a message.
-Not all messages elicit a message-answer (this can be checked by looking at the return type in the corresponding method signature).
+Not all messages elicit a message-answer
+A method with specified return type of `void` will not return a message answer.

 **Message expression**
 : A message-send that evaluates to some value, i.e. the message returns a message answer.